recyclebin5385/dual-light-flasher/README.md

-# Dual light flasher circuit
+# Dual Light Flasher

 ## Summary

-A circuit which which turns on and off two LEDs periodically with predefined patterns.
+A circuit which turns on and off two LEDs periodically with predefined patterns.

 ## Folder structure

-- circuit: description of the circuit
+- circuit: description of the circuit hardware
 - mplabx: MPLAB X IDE project for microcomputer program

-## LICENSE
+## License

 This software and documents are released under the BSD 2-Clause License.